airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 | `string`  | `time`               | `long`    | `time-micros`      | Number of microseconds after midnight ([reference](https://avro.apache.org/docs/current/spec.html#Time+%28microsecond+precision%29)).                   |
 | `string`  | `date-time`          | `long`    | `timestamp-micros` | Number of microseconds from `1970-01-01T00:00:00Z` ([reference](https://avro.apache.org/docs/current/spec.html#Timestamp+%28microsecond+precision%29)). |

-In the final Avro schema, these Avro logical type fields will be a union of the logical type and string.
-The rationale is that the incoming Json objects may contain invalid Json built-in formats.
-If that's the case, and the conversion from the Json built-in format to Avro built-in format fails, the field will fall back to a string.
-The extra string type can cause problem for some users in the destination.
-We may re-evaluate this conversion rule in the future.
-This issue is tracked [here](https://github.com/airbytehq/airbyte/issues/17011).
+In the final Avro schema, these logical type fields will be typed as a union of null and the logical type.
+The logical type will be stored as UTC, respecting timezone as/applicable.
+If the incoming data cannot be converted, the field will be nulled, and the failure will be captured in `_airbyte_meta.changes[]`.

 **Date**